ilyasergey/YSC4231/source/week-07-midterm-project.rst

 size?
 Can you explain the performance phenomena when comparing the execution of ``PooledQuickSort`` to those of ``SimpleQuickSort`` and of ``ParallelQuickSort``?

+.. admonition:: Hint

+   If you find all your QuickSort implementation being very slow on large arrays, check how you generate those arrays used for benchmarking.
+Recall in the cases in which QuickSort doesn't perform great in terms of complexity.
+   How about arrays with little diversity in theis elements (e.g., what if you're trying to quick-sort and array of ``10,000,000`` numbers ranging between ``1`` and ``10``)?

 Problem 5: Hybrid Quicksort
 ---------------------------